MicrosoftDocs/security/compass/security-operations-videos-and-decks.md

 description: "Learn how to establish security operations to rapidly identify and remediate risk from active attacks."
 ---

-# Microsoft security architecture recommendations module: Security operations
+# Microsoft Security Best Practices module: Security operations
 Security Operations monitor the enterprise environment to rapidly identify and remediate risk from active attack operations, sharing insights and threat intelligence from these attacks to the rest of the organization.

 The following videos provide guidance on security operations.
 To download the PowerPoint slides associated with these videos, click [download presentation slides](https://docs.microsoft.com/microsoft-365/downloads/security-compass-presentation.pptx).